5 Most Common Poodle Health Issues

 With any of these standard Poodle health issues, the best thing you can do to prevent these ailments is to offer a healthy, balanced life.

-Exercise – Keeping your dog fit helps boost their immune system, and exercise benefits dogs mentally as much as it does physically.
+- Exercise – Keeping your dog fit helps boost its immune system, and exercise benefits dogs mentally as much as it does physically.
 Take your dog on a walk every day and allow them to run around on weekends at dog parks.

 Being a Poodle Owner